gvellut/jncep/namegen.md

 The rules apply to the following parts of the title, according to their prefixes:

 - `fc`: Final Complete (the indication at the end of the file name)
 - `p`: Part.
-It refers to the part as coming from the J-Novel Club API: Its title includes the series name, the volume number and the part number, always *Part <number>*.
+It refers to the part as coming from the J-Novel Club API: Its title includes the series name, the volume number and the part number, always *Part &lt;number&gt*.
 - `pn`: Part number
 - `v`: Volume.
 It refers to the volume as coming from the J-Novel Club API: Its title includes the series name and the volume number, possibly in multiple items like *Part 5 Volume 2*.
 - `vn`: Volume number